ashwani89n/flashCard/README.md

 # WEB102 Project 2 - Flashcards!
-Part 1

 Submitted by: Ashwani Balakrishnan Neminimadathil

-A web application for flashcards which is an Ultimate Guide for Sustainable Agriculture.
+The Ultimate Guide for Sustainable Agriculture is a web application for Flashcards.
+The user can choose pairs of items to store in a flashcard-like format to study, learn something new, or play a guessing game.
+Users will be able to study cards in a randomized order as well.

-Time spent: 5 hours spent in total
+Time spent: 7 hours spent in total

 ## Required Features